cmugpi/learn-git/src/pres.md

 Let's suppose, however, that we regret our actions, and want to remove the changes to `readme.md` _from the index_.
 Important note: we don't want to discard the changes altogether, we just don't want the changes to be in the index.
-We can do this `git reset`.

 	$ git reset readme.md

 ## Removing changes from the working tree

 Different from the previous scenario, let's suppose we have changes to a file (say `readme.md`), and we want to completely get rid of those changes.
-We can do this with `git checkout`.

 	$ git checkout readme.md